narikazu/reina/README.md

 Setup
 -----

-Install the gem which will provide you both the executable and the library: `$ gem install reina`.
+Install the gem which will provide you both the executable and the library: `$ gem install reinarb`.

 Then, copy somewhere in your machine the `config.rb.sample` file that you can find here in this repository  and rename it as `config.rb`.